sfeir-open-source/sfeir-cloud-builders/ng/README.md

 ## How to use?

-In order to use call one of these builder, simply invoke the builder (and version), for instance:
+In order to use one of these builder, simply invoke the builder (and version), for instance:

 ```
 steps: